This video is only accessible to conference ticket holders.

 Notable Quotes

-"Conventional user interfaces have a very low rate of information exchange."
+"Conventional user interfaces have a very low rate of information exchange between the user and the technology."

-"Physical paper has a special tactility to it that people love."
+"Physical paper has a special tactility to it; people still gravitate back to it because of this nature."

 More Videos